What is an IRA?

 When should you start an IRA?

 When it comes to saving for retirement, the earlier you start, the better.
-Since investments in an IRA grow tax-free (Roth) or tax-deferred (traditional), the longer they can sit untouched, the more they will compound and grow.
+Since any earnings in an IRA grow tax-free (Roth) or tax-deferred (traditional), the longer they can sit untouched, the more they will compound and grow.
 Some people even start IRAs for their children while they are still in school to give them a head start.
 But most people truly begin saving during their prime working years.
 As soon as you have extra savings that you feel comfortable putting away, it’s time to think about setting up an IRA.

 Can IRAs lose money?